AP Computer Science A: Labs

 Instead of the discontinued case studies, the College Board created three new labs that instructors are invited to use, but they are optional and are not tested on the exam.
 There are no questions on the specific content of the labs on the AP exam, but there are questions that test the concepts developed in the labs.
-The three labs are:
+The four labs are: